 There are over 4,700 guide dog owners in the UK.
 If you are blind or partially sighted, a guide dog could change your life.
 We offer a range of services and activities for children and young people and provide valuable advice for parents and teachers.
-My Guide, our new sighted guiding service, aims to help people with sight loss get out of their homes and engage with their community, rebuilding their confidence and independence.
+We aim to help people with sight loss get out of their homes and engage with their community, rebuilding their confidence and independence.
 Our buddy dogs are giving children and young people a vital boost in confidence.

 Support Dogs UK